HariMenon2002/Webdevcourse/prisma/beginning.md

 Create a src folder and in tsconfig.json uncomment rootDir and put "./src" Create a dist folder and in tsconfig.json uncomment outDir and put "./dist"

+Do tsc -b and run the js file (eg.create-user.js)  //now data has entered Then do npx prisma studio which opens a website

+Each time i make changes in create-post.ts and run it and do npx prisma studio, each post will be created